LearningCChang/league-of-legends-analysis/README.md

 and finding the optimal max_depth was 6.
 The final model achieved notiably better accuracy of 94.33% compared to the baseline model's 86.1%.
 The confusion matrix shows strong performance in indentifying wins and losses.
-Our tree structure reveals that deaths <= 0.418 and total gold are crucial decision points in determining whether or not a team that has obtained the first mid tower will win the match.
+Our tree structure reveals that deaths <= 0.418 and total gold are crucial decision points in determining whether or not a team will win the match.
 Our improvement in both accuracy and interpretability suggests that our model selection choice and feature engineering successfully captured the complex relationships between first midtower, total gold, deaths, and kpm in League of Legends game outcomes.